masasakano/range_extd/.github/README.md

     (-Float::INFINITY..4).first(2) # raise: can't iterate from Float (TypeError) (4..Float::INFINITY).last(2)   # Infinite loop!

-For String (or any user-defind class?),
+For String (or any user-defined class?),

     (?a..).end   == (5..).end   # => true (because both are nil)
     (?a..).end   != (5..Float::INFINITY).end      # => true